improve-ai/python-ranker/README.md

 cowboy_givens = {"language": "cowboy"}

-# create model object
-greetings_model = DecisionModel(model_name='greetings')
+greetings_model = DecisionModel(model_name='greetings', track_url=track_url)
-# load greetings model
-greetings_model.load('<trained greetings model url>')

-greeting, _ = greetings_model.given(givens=cowboy_givens).which("Hello", "Howdy", "Hola")
+greetings_model.load('<trained greetings model url>') greeting, _ = greetings_model.given(givens=cowboy_givens).which("Hello", "Howdy", "Hola")
 ```

-Given the language is *cowboy* and `greetings_model` was successfully loaded,
-the variant with the highest expected reward should be *"Howdy"* and the model would learn to make that choice.
+Given the language is *cowboy*, the variant with the highest expected reward should be *"Howdy"* and the model would learn to make that choice.

 ### Example: Optimizing an Upsell Offer